krishnanlab/teaching/2018-fall_statgaps/README.md

 1. Discuss common misunderstandings & typical errors in the practice of statistical data analysis.
 2. Provide a mental toolkit for critical thinking and enquiry of analytical methods and results.

 Classes will involve lectures, discussions, hands-on exercises, and homework about concepts critical to the day-to-day use and consumption of quantitative/computational techniques.
+Please use this [course flyer](https://github.com/krishnanlab/teaching/blob/master/2018-fall_statgaps/BMB961-301_Nov18_Flyer.pdf) to help spread the word.

 ### Prerequisites
 This is *not* an introductory course in statistics or programming.
 We will assume: 1) Familiarity with basic statistics & probability.
 2) Ability to do basic data wrangling, analyses, & visualization using R or Python.